Jae Jarrell: AfriCOBRA

-The manifesto outlined how AfriCOBRA would operate and influenced the direction of Jae Jarrell’s artistic work within the collective.
-Members of the collective described their work as aiming to create a supportive artistic community that emphasized Black pride.
-In an interview with the Never the Same Foundation, Jarrell explained:
+Jarrell stated that the manifesto influenced the direction of her work.
+In an interview with the Never the Same Foundation, she described the collective's aim to create a supportive community:

 "We made an effort to raise a consciousness.
 In our hearts, when we put this all together, we thought it was going to be an explosion of positive imagery, and things that gave kids direction, and knowing some of our leaders now portrayed in a fresh way.
 I saw a result of our raising the consciousness, particularly about our history."

-AfriCOBRA was sometimes associated with the Black Panthers and other activist groups.
-In interviews, she explained that she drew on history only to highlight moments of African empowerment, deliberately avoiding references to segregation in her own work and within the collective.
+Jarrell explained that while AfriCOBRA was sometimes associated with activist groups like the Black Panthers, she drew on history to highlight African empowerment rather than focusing on segregation.

-Jarrell produced garments for AfriCOBRA with the intent of using clothing as a medium for themes of revolution and identity, thus reflecting the group’s interest in establishing an African American aesthetic connected to Black pride and community.
-In an interview with the Never the Same Organization in Chicago, she explained that her process involved creating textile designs on leather or suede, which she then modified through tie-dye, screen printing, hand painting, and appliqué.
+Jarrell produced garments for AfriCOBRA using clothing to explore themes of revolution and identity.
+Her process involved creating textile designs on leather or suede, which she modified through tie-dye, screen printing, hand painting, and appliqué.
 Notable works from this period include the Revolutionary Suit (1968), Ebony Family (1968), and Urban Wall Suit (1969).

-The Revolutionary Suit (1968) is a two-piece suit.
-It features a tweed, collarless jacket and a framed skirt, which match the fashion trends of the time.
-This ensemble also incorporates a colorful, faux bandolier that contrasts with the suit's salt-and-pepper color.
-This piece inspired ideas about wearing clothing for protest and revolution.
-Jet magazine criticized mainstream fashion for cultural appropriation in response to the Revolutionary Suit's bandolier design.
-The magazine accused the fashion world of taking the bandolier, which was meant to be a symbol of the righteous protest against the unfair treatment of African Americans, and attempting to turn it into a trendy accessory.
+The Revolutionary Suit (1968) is a two-piece suit featuring a tweed, collarless jacket and a skirt.
+The ensemble incorporates a colorful, faux bandolier that contrasts with the suit's salt-and-pepper fabric.
+Jet magazine commented on the suit's bandolier design, criticizing the mainstream fashion industry for appropriating a symbol of protest as a trendy accessory.

-Following one of the themes of AfriCOBRA, which emphasized the Black Family, Jarrell made her suit called Ebony Family (1968).
-It is meant to symbolize the power within strong black families.
-Ebony Family also emphasizes AfriCOBRA's interest in the influence of African art and the use of bright and vivid "Cool-ade"[sic] colors.
-These "Cool-ade" colors were a play on the bright orange, cherry red, lemon yellow, lime green, and grape purple of the drink Kool-aid.
-Jarrell accomplishes this by crafting her suit to be like a poster which takes form as a dashiki, a traditional West African men's dress.
-The suit depicts a colorful, Black family, using the forms reminiscent of the African mask to create their faces.